So, you may be wondering why I am writing this now. There hasn't

 self defense, police violence,

-Black retaliation, violence, protests,
+Black retaliation, violence,

 violence, death, violence, death, violence.